-Static websites, as the name says, are the websites or web pages that have unchanging contents, where the website is programmed with HTML code and can be accessed by the end users.
-This type of web pages and contents of the website are the commonly chosen type, over constantly changing web content, as it takes lesser maintenance efforts comparatively.
+As the name says, Static websites are the websites or web pages that have unchanging contents, where the website is programmed with HTML code and can be accessed by the end-users.
+This type of web pages and contents of the website are the commonly chosen type over constantly changing web content, as it takes lesser maintenance efforts comparatively.
 In order to implement a Static Website, one needs to have very basic coding knowledge and effortless to work upon.
-It is normally used for websites with lower user traffic, as larger web applications need better high quality maintenance to be performed periodically.
+It is normally used for websites with lower user traffic, as larger web applications need better high-quality maintenance to be performed periodically.

 How Static Website Works?

 The Static web pages are also called flat pages or stationary pages.
-The reason for these web pages qualified as static is that the page consists of unchanging items with fixed content placed on the web pages.
+These web pages qualified as static because the page consists of unchanging items with fixed content placed on the web pages.
 Once the web page layout is designed, there are dedicated space or page segments allocated for the fixed contents to be placed on the page.
 This web page construction is typically done using the HTML description code, and the contents can be of any type, such as text, image, gif, video, audio, etc.

-As the contents of the static pages don’t change often, the user doesn’t have to update the web page often in the name of a quality check or maintenance activity.
+As the static pages’ contents don’t change often, the user doesn’t have to update the web page often in the name of a quality check or maintenance activity.
 This helps in keeping the website secure with less efforts.
 In addition, the stationary elements of the web page provide more consistency and for the website users.
 Whenever the user tries to access the website, there is no communication enabled between the system and the database.
 This leads to loading the web contents quickly, and caching makes more sense in cases like this.